 Unlike other breast cancers, this type of cancer may not cause a lump in the breast.
-So regular breast exams and mammograms often fail to catch it early.
+So screening mammograms often fail to catch it early.
 Because it grows so fast, it usually has spread by the time it is diagnosed.

 What causes it?

 In this type of cancer, the cancer cells often do not form lumps in the breast.
-Instead, the cancer cells block the lymph vessels that normally keep lymph fluid moving in the breast.
+Instead, the cancer cells block the lymph vessels in the skin of the breast.
+These vessels normally keep lymph fluid moving in the breast.